tristanwong1188/POLYU-FYP-RAPPOR/README.md

 >![image](https://github.com/user-attachments/assets/b61acc60-120e-475f-bcde-62f6e4668271)
 >There are about 100 respondents in this research

+>
+>
+>

 >In the following, there are some test cases using different methods of RAPPOR algorithm:
+>The algorithm (i.e., the analysis functions) is developed in Python and R:
+>
 >A test case with unif distribution:
 >![image](https://github.com/user-attachments/assets/df44a074-f321-4584-9245-4c867e0cc202)
+>
 >A test case with gauss distribution:
 >![image](https://github.com/user-attachments/assets/3de21bb4-d68b-4d6d-a512-9607c08f8ee2)